mrBigJS/d3-simpleCharts/readme.txt

 9. Shows how basic 'Area' looks out together with home's pets example (old UI).

 == Changelog ==

+= 1.2.22 =
+Version 1.2.22 - New handy keywords 'first' and 'last' for reading 2x2 data set from external input file.
+New classes of CSS for X and Y axis titles and examples on default style file.
+More updates to GitHub's docs.

+= 1.2.21 =
+Version 1.2.21 - Better scaling of mins & maxs on axis.
+'Caption' adding below chart(s).
+Error messages & warnings for uncorrect data sets.

 = 1.2.20 =
 Version 1.2.20 - Layout control of multiple charts on WP page works now (eq 'chartid').
 Nice screenshot added.
 Github's docs updated.